harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Overview.md

   `FtcPlants.motorPositionPair(...)` – dual-output variants for mechanisms with two actuators (e.g., dual shooter wheels, dual lift motors).

+Behind these helpers are types in `fw.actuation`:

+* `Plant` – a small interface that knows how to move hardware toward a numeric target over time.
+* `PlantTasks` – helpers that produce `Task`s for plants (timed holds, go-to-setpoint-and-wait).

 **Usage level**

 * **Beginner:**

-    * Use these helpers from examples to wire shooters, intakes, arms, etc.
+    * Use `FtcPlants` helpers from examples to wire shooters, intakes, arms, etc.
-    * Don’t need to understand `SetpointStage.Plant` right away.
+    * Don’t need to understand `Plant` right away; treat it as a “smart motor/servo wrapper”.

 * **Advanced:**

-    * Combine `FtcPlants` with `SetpointStage` and `BufferStage` to build structured subsystems.
+    * Combine `FtcPlants` with `SetpointStage`, `BufferStage`, and `PlantTasks` to build structured subsystems.
     * Prefer `FtcPlants.*(hardwareMap, ...)` for simple wiring from configuration names.
     * Use the lower-level overloads (that accept `MotorOutput` / `ServoOutput`) when composing more complex mechanisms.